-Surgical skills and technical proficiency impact the quality of life and oncologic outcomes of patients independent of case volume and surgeon experience1.
-Robot-assisted surgery offers several advantages for patients in terms of reduced blood loss, fewer blood transfusions, improved convalescence and quicker recovery; and for surgeons in terms of improved dexterity, facilitated suturing, access to deep anatomical areas such as the pelvis, magnification and 3-D visualization.
-However, teaching surgical skills may become more challenging, as a new set of surgical and non-technical skills as well as familiarity with the human-robot interface are required.
+Surgical skills and technical proficiency impact the quality of life and oncological outcomes of patients independent of case volume and surgeon experience.1 Robot-assisted surgery offers several advantages for patients in terms of reduced blood loss, fewer blood transfusions, improved convalescence, and quicker recovery; and for surgeons in terms of improved dexterity, facilitated suturing, access to deep anatomical areas (such as the pelvis), magnification, and 3-D visualization.
+However, teaching surgical skills may become more challenging, as a new set of surgical and non-technical skills, as well as familiarity with the human-robot interface, are required.
 Residency and fellowship training programs face the challenge of transferring surgical expertise from mentors to trainees without jeopardizing patient outcomes.
 Additionally, a standardized definition of what constitutes surgical proficiency is subject to variation, which results in a lack of consistent feedback to trainees.
-Metrics such as number of procedures performed or console hours have been previously suggested, but none of these provide objective or real-time feedback of surgical proficiency.
-Another challenge is that most surgical teaching occurs in the operating room (OR), which can significantly increase operative time and cost, and may potentially impact patient outcomes2.
-The American Urological Association (AUA) recommended development of validated tools that can be utilized for objective evaluation of robotic surgical training, and provides structured feedback for trainees.
-Such tool can be also valuable in surgeons credentialing and remediation3.
+Metrics, such as number of procedures performed or console hours, have been previously suggested, but none of these provide objective or real-time feedback of surgical proficiency.
+Another challenge is that most surgical teaching occurs in the operating room (OR), which can significantly increase operative time and cost, and may potentially impact patient outcomes.2 The American Urological Association (AUA) recommended development of validated tools that can be used for objective evaluation of robotic surgical training, and provide structured feedback for trainees.
+Such tools can also be valuable in surgeon credentialing and remediation.3

-Despite the paramount increase in the utilization of robot-assisted surgery, there is still lack of a standardized definition of robotic surgical proficiency.
-Several tools like the Global Operative Assessment of Laparoscopic Skills (GOALS) and the Global Evaluative Assessment of Robotic Skills (GEARS) have been developed to objectively assess laparoscopic and robotic skills ^{4,5}.
-Both tools have been shown very useful in terms of assessing generic laparoscopic and robotic skills, but they lack procedure-specific measures.
+Despite the paramount increase in the use of robot-assisted surgery, there is still lack of a standardized definition of robotic surgical proficiency.
+Several tools, like the Global Operative Assessment of Laparoscopic Skills (GOALS) and the Global Evaluative Assessment of Robotic Skills (GEARS), have been developed to objectively assess laparoscopic and robotic skills.^{4,5} Both tools have been shown very useful in terms of assessing generic laparoscopic and robotic skills, but they lack procedure-specific measures.

 Urethrovesical anastomosis (UVA) is a critical step during robot-assisted radical prostatectomy (RARP).
-Technical mishaps can result in considerable morbidity, including anastomotic leaks, urinary incontinence and stricture formation.
+Technical mishaps can result in considerable morbidity, including anastomotic leaks, urinary incontinence, and stricture formation.
 UVA represents an ideal surgical step to assess and track suturing proficiency.
-Our group has previously developed and validated The Robotic Anastomosis Competency Evaluation (RACE) to objectively quantify surgical performance during UVA and provide structured feedback to trainees 6.
-RACE analyzes UVAs in 6 domains using well-defined anchors with specific descriptions that include supplementary illustrations for clarity and minimize variation among raters (Supplementary Figure 1).
+Our group has previously developed and validated the Robotic Anastomosis Competency

+Evaluation (RACE) to objectively quantify surgical performance during UVA and provide structured feedback to trainees.6 RACE analyzes UVAs in six domains using well-defined anchors with specific descriptions that include supplementary illustrations for clarity and minimize variation among raters (Supplementary Fig. 1).
 In this study, we sought to evaluate the predictive validity of RACE.
 We hypothesized that RACE scores would improve with time.
 We also investigated association of RACE with clinical outcomes.